hollance/neural-engine/README.md

 ## Why this document?

-I provide [ML consulting services for iOS](https://machinethink.net/hire) and often get email from people who are confused why their model doesn't appear to be running on the Neural Engine, or **why it is so slow** when the ANE is supposed to be way faster than the GPU...
+When I was still providing ML consulting services for iOS, I would often get email from people who are confused why their model doesn't appear to be running on the Neural Engine, or **why it is so slow** when the ANE is supposed to be way faster than the GPU...

 It turns out that **not every Core ML model can make full use of the ANE**.
 The reason why can be complicated, hence this document tries to answer the most common questions.